lettertoamit/MS-Word-PER-PAGE-WORDCOUNT/README.md

-# MS-Word-PER-PAGE-WORDCOUNT
+# MS-Word-PER-PAGE-WORDCOUNT PHP
-This is code to get MS-Word exact Word Count ( Works for DOC - DOCX ) per page
+This is code to get MS-Word exact Word Count ( Works for DOC - DOCX ) per page PHP

 Please contact lettertoamit@gmail.com for more details